Jim Wise

 April 2008 -

-Senior Software Engineer, Unix Group
+Senior Software Engineer, Unix and Storage Group

 Highbridge Capital Management